Adidas Adizero Boston Boost 6 Review Facts

 said the Torsion System helped them continue to run with minimal pain in the arch area.

-Weighing in at 8.8 oz for men (size nine) and 7.5 oz for women (size seven), the Boston Boost 6 is a fairly lightweight running shoe.
-The use of lightweight rubber in the midsole and outsole helps keep this highly cushioned shoe
+With a weight of 8.8 oz for men (size nine) and 7.5 oz for women (size seven), this shoe is a fairly lightweight.
+The use of lightweight materials in the midsole and outsole help keep this highly cushioned shoe

-The upper of this shoe offers great breathability.
-The material of both the men’s and women’s models is quick-drying if it does get wet and allows good airflow into the shoe.
-The overlays on this shoe are small, the three Adidas
+This shoe's upper offers very good breathability.
+The material of both the men’s and women’s models is quick-drying under wet conditions and allows hot air to exit the shoe and cooler air into the shoe.
+The shoe's overlays are small, three Adidas

-stripes, and do not interfere with airflow in any way.
-A wide toe box helps to ensure fresh air movement around the toes.
-Runners had no complaints about the breathability of the shoe, even after marathon distance runs.
+stripes, and do not restrict the airflow into or out of the show.
+A wide toe box ensures fresh air circulation around the wearer's toes.
+Runners had no complaints about hot feet or blisters while wearing this shoe, even after marathon distance runs.

 The Boston Boost 6 is a very comfortable shoe.
 The midsole is not overly cushioned, but the Boost rubber material provides a very cushioned ride.
 Most of the cushioning is in the heel area which means soft landings and good forefoot drip.
 Because there is less cushioning in the front of the shoe, runners will be able to feel the road beneath their toes.
 Some runners enjoyed this feeling and described is as the road being able to pull them forward.
-Both heel and forefoot strikers will benefit from the shock absorption properties of the midsole.
-The excellent moisture-wicking tendencies of the shoe help keep the foot cool and dry and prevent blisters
+The moisture-wicking properties of the upper material runner's keep the foot cool and dry and minimize chaffing and blisters

 The Boston Boost 6 is a highly responsive shoe.
 A few wearers said it was a bit too bouncy for their liking.
 Adidas claims the Boost technology generates more energy than a standard EVA midsole platform.
-In addition to its responsiveness, the midsole also provides cushioning for the shoe.
 The majority of the cushioning is in the heel which accounts for the bouncy feeling.
-Despite the cushioning, the forefoot area still has good ground feel which allows for fast push-offs.
-Most runners like the fast feel
+The forefoot area of the shoe provides good ground feel which allows for powerful push-offs.
+Wearers commented on the fast feel

 of the shoe and had a hard time running slow once they got going.

-This shoe offers solid support through the design of the midsole and upper.
-The upper has an improved construction from the previous version which wraps around the foot for a comfortable, but tight fit.
-The upper material has some stretch which provides more stability without compromising flexibility.
+The redesigned upper of this shoe wraps around the foot for a comfortable, but tight fit.
+This is a great improvement from the Boost 5 version.
+The upper material also has some stretch which provides more stability without compromising flexibility.
 The midsole has a special system called a Torsion System.
 This system features a thermoplastic arch support

 Despite the moderately cushioned midsole, this is a fairly flexible shoe.
 The flexibility comes from the design of the outsole which has spaces between the tread lugs which act like grooves in the forefoot area.
-The midsole cushioning is also soft enough to flex with each step, offering a responsive feel for the entire run.
-The mesh material of the upper helps create a very flexible shoe that also retains its structure.
-Runners appreciated the stiffness in the heel area and flexibility in the forefoot that allowed for a natural feeling without being overly stiff.
+The cushioning in the midsole is soft enough to bend with every step, yet still provides a responsive feel.
+The shoe's upper moves with the foot for inhibited flexibility and also maintains the structure of the shoe.
+Runners liked the slight stiffness in the heel area in contrast to the flexibility of the forefoot that created a natural feeling that was not overly stiff.

 This shoe has several stability features to correct any overpronation (inward roll) foot motions.
 The Torsion System allows the foot to move naturally and the midfoot cushioning carries the arch of the foot to ensure a stable ride.
 The midsole is not overly thick (19 mm in the forefoot) which makes the runner low to the ground compared to other cushioned running shoes.
-A moderate heel-to-toe drop also contributes to the stability of the shoe.
-The forefoot area of the shoe is fairly wide and stable for safe landings and push-offs.
+A low heel offset also helps with the shoe's stability.
+A wide forefoot creates a stable landing pad which allows the runner to push off quickly.

 With a stack height of 29mm in the heel and 19mm in the forefoot, the Boston Boost 6 has a resulting drop of 10mm.
 A 10mm heel-to-toe drop promotes a cushioned